paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-distribution.md

 but even if not perfectly ordered: On average it will be 5 disputes per second.

 This is good enough!
-All those disputes are valid ones and will result in slashing.
-Let's assume all of them conclude `valid`, and we slash 1% on those.
-This will still mean that nodes get slashed 100% in just 20 seconds.
+All those disputes are valid ones and will result in slashing and disabling of validators.
+Let's assume all of them conclude `valid`, and we disable validators only after 100 raised concluding valid disputes, we would still start disabling misbehaving validators in only 20 seconds.

 One could also think that in addition participation is expected to take longer, which means on average we can import/conclude disputes faster than they are generated - regardless of dispute spam.
 Unfortunately this is not necessarily
 true: There might be parachains with very light load where recovery and